barrickgold/codemine-demo-sign-up-api/README.md

 Copy `.env.example` to `.env` (git ignored by default) and make changes to it for your local stack.

 ### First Time Set up
-You will need to have KNEX CLI set up locally
+To pull in the dependencies, you need to install the app first
 ```
-npm install knex@0.13.0 -g
+npm install
 ```

 ### Database